wuhan2020/data-sync/README.md

-# hackernews-async-ts
+# data-sync

-[Hacker News](https://news.ycombinator.com/) showcase using typescript && egg
+using typescript && egg

 ## QuickStart